jamiemccrindle/async-iterator-benchmarks/docs/BLOG.md

 ## Async Iteration

 `async function*` is an async generator.
 The mechanism they use internally is the `AsyncIterator` interface.
-By way of example, here is how the range function would be written as an `AsyncIterator` instead:
+The following code is how the range function would be written as an `AsyncIterator` instead:

 ```javascript
 function range(start, end) {